Describe your profession, with details on products, services, expertise and know how.

 Our work requires us to use different materials depending on the building that we are working on.
 Most commonly in the south of England we work with limestone, such as Portland or Bath stone.

-Describe the knowhow, the techniques, the tools and the materials you use in your work.
+Describe the techniques, the tools and the materials you use in your work.

 What is the best way to learn your profession?